thanpolas/mantri/README.md

 ### Hands On

 The classical ToDo MVC application has been refactored to use the Mantri Dependency System.
-You can [find the repo over here][ToDoApp], or clone it on the spot:
+You can [find the repo  here][ToDoApp], or clone it on the spot:

 ```shell
 git clone git@github.com:thanpolas/todoAppMantri.git
 ```

-Find the full [Documentation in the wiki][wiki].
+Find the [Full Documentation in the wiki][wiki].

 ## The Web API